Pages

 Review of Nation by Terry Pratchett

 It should be stated that Nation is not a Discworld novel.
-Pratchett sticks to the real world, but given he does nothing to change his style of writing, nevertheless feels very much like a Discworld offering.
+Pratchett sticks to the real world, but given he does nothing to change his style of writing, it nevertheless feels very much like a Discworld offering.
 Mau, Daphne, or any of the other characters could quite easily appear on the streets of Ankh-Morpork.
-Thus for anyone concernd non-Discworld = non-Pratchett, fear not: Nation could not be mistaken for anything but a Pratchett offering.
+Thus for anyone concerned that non-Discworld = non-Pratchett, fear not: Nation could not be mistaken for anything but a Pratchett offering.

 No comments: